A study of more than 70,000 people in 302 UK hospitals finds that 1 in 2 people hospitalised with COVID-19 developed at least 1 complication.

 - systemic (16%).

-However, cardiovascular complications were reported in around one in eight participants (12%), and neurological (4%), and gastrointestinal or liver (1%) complications were also reported.
+However, cardiovascular complications were reported in around 1 in 8 participants (12%), and neurological (4%), and gastrointestinal or liver (1%) complications were also reported.

 Complications rise with age